 This is a great place to visit since people get to see how theaters looked during the Roman era.
 The orchestra’s gallery and the stage’s massive two-store construction helped it serve as an important site for naval and hunting events of that time.
 When the theater is a part of the Philippi Festival, it hosts a number of smaller activities, such as music and poetry.
 A few events are also held at Thassos’ yearly carnival, which can also be a great experience for visitors.

-Since this theater is only a few kilometers to the east of the capital city of Limenas, getting there should not be an issue.
+Since the Ancient Theater of Thassos is only a few kilometers to the east of the capital city of Limenas, getting there should not be an issue.
 If you are traveling from somewhere else on the island, you need to first arrive at Limenas, either by taking a bus, hiring a taxi, or renting a car.
 From there, you can walk to the theater and enjoy the view the entire time.

 Archaeological Site Of Alyki